Skip header and navigation

 View Pamphlet

 An acquired brain injury (ABI) causes you to lose brain cells.
-This means that your remaining brain cells have to work harder to do the same kinds of activities as before your injury.
-Using alcohol and drugs affects how your brain works.
-If you have an ABI, using alcohol and drugs can have a serious effect on you and your recovery from ABI.
+This means that the brain cells you have left need to work harder to do the same kinds of activities you did before your injury.
+Using alcohol and recreational drugs affects how your brain works.
+If you have an ABI, using alcohol and drugs can have a serious effect on you and your recovery.
 This pamphlet explains how alcohol and drug use will affect you after an ABI and lists resources for getting help.

 Available Online